 My gap year cowgirl adventure gave me a glimpse into Native American history!
 One time I accidentally went rock climbing in the Appalachians.
 Today, I took it a step further and went rock climbing on horseback.
 After moving the neighbours cows, one of the cowboys took a couple of us on a ride up the mountain to see the petroglyphs.
 The Native Americans had left drawings on the rocks up there so we went up the steepest slopes I’ve ever seen, it was almost vertical and there were loads of rocks.
 I am really proud of myself I did that, even though I am afraid of heights, and it was really beautiful!
 Every hill we’ll be riding after this will be a piece of cake.
 I imagine this is what archaeology was like before they had cars and stuff: exploring ancient sites on horseback.
 Moving the cows was really cool as well, we had quite a big herd and I had to bring back stray cows a couple of times.
 I felt like a proper cowboy!
 It was fun to actually have a purpose on a ride.

 Yesterday my gap year cowgirl adventure included our first training session with Speck, he hasn’t really been ridden in years so we basically started from scratch.
 MaeCile showed us her training methods, she did join-up, lunging and a lot of desensitizing with different objects.
 It was really cool to see her working with a horse and to see how much the horse improved over such a short period of time.
 The principles she uses are really similar to what we do back home but I also learned some cool new stuff.
-We worked with him again this morning (I was up at 5.30 during my vacation…) trying to get him used to throwing the reins over his head.
+She worked with him again this morning (I was up at 5.30 during my vacation…) trying to get him used to throwing the reins over his head.
 At first he was really spooked by it, but after working with him for an hour he did great.
 It is so cool to see how much a horse can learn without forcing it into anything.
-At one point during the session we wanted Speck to get used to different movements so Ava, Rosie and I did jumping jacks in the round-pen, funniest workout ever!
+At one point during the session, she wanted Speck to get used to different movements so Ava, Rosie and I did jumping jacks in the round-pen, funniest workout ever!

 * This is a reposted blog that I wrote in August 2016, during my first time at Horseworks Wyoming.
 If you want to read more of my gap year cowgirl adventures, check out my travelblog here.